eyecatchup/php-webmaster-tools-downloads/README.md

 ### Example 1 - `DownloadCSV()`

 To download CSV data for a single domain name of choice, the steps are as follows:
-  * In the same folder where you added the gwtdata.php, create and run the following PHP script.<br>_You’ll need to replace the example values for “email” and “password” with valid login details for your Google Account and for “website” with a valid URL for a site registered in your GWT account._
+  * In the same folder where you added the gwtdata.php, create and run the following PHP script.<br>_You'll need to replace the example values for "email" and "password" with valid login details for your Google Account and for "website" with a valid URL for a site registered in your GWT account._

 ```php
 <?php
 	include 'gwtdata.php';